Nobody is Perfect

 Cult religions provide a clear example.
 Those who join such groups often become unable to listen to others’ opinions because they are overly fixated on believing one particular thing is absolutely correct.

 Even if something is correct, I believe it is also necessary to some extent to accept that whether others accept it is their own problem.
+(Of course, legal and ethical issues come into play, so the extent of tolerance depends on the specific case.)

 I would like to propose three things.